What Is PostGIS?

 - SQL/MM topology support: via postgis_topology extension

-- Seamless raster/vector analysis support including an easy to use command line raster database loader that supports various types and can load whole folders of raster files with one commandline statement, and really jazzy image export functions to output both raster and geometries as PNG/TIFF and other raster formats.
+- Seamless raster/vector analysis support via the postgis_raster extension including an easy to use command line raster database loader that supports various types and can load whole folders of raster files with one commandline statement, and really jazzy image export functions to output both raster and geometries as PNG/TIFF and other raster formats.

 - the graphical gui loader,which is packaged with the Windows Application Stack builder and some other desktop distros, includes batch file uploading as well as exporting.